Why it’s so hard to focus on priorities when you’re stressed

 3. Notice the story.
 If you go straight to “poor me” when things go wrong, your brain stays geared up to go there first, keeping your victim story alive and in the sequel.
 What story are you defaulting to?
 Is it true?
 Are you sure?

 4. Downregulate your stress response.
 Use a mindful breathing practice and end with a focus on self-compassion.

 5. Reexamine the problem.
 For me, the list of deliverables for this project was overwhelming.
 So I had to break it down into smaller pieces AND rely on my accountability partner, my coach, to help to stay motivated.
 These are common strategies we’re all familiar with, but it’s hard to arrive at them when you’re in a stressful state….because our biology skews it that way.

 Finally – meet this process and your response to it with the utmost compassion.
 Beating yourself up drives the stress process harder.

-Productivity and goal setting hacks are great, but the key to changing behavior patterns like this always begins with awareness.
-Simple as it sounds, when we’re stressed we get caught up in reliving past regrets as proof of our negative predictions, or worrying about the future.
-Neither of these options leave space for present moment awareness, where the most accurate and current information lives.
+Productivity and goal-setting hacks are great, but the key to changing behavior patterns like this always begins with awareness.
+Simple as it sounds, when we’re stressed we get caught up in reliving past regrets as proof of our negative predictions or worrying about the future.
+Neither of these options leaves space for present-moment awareness, where the most accurate and current information lives.